 Though a minor player in the industry, TrendKite’s focus on media monitoring places a heavy emphasis on some of their analytics they can provide.
 The big caveat is they do not monitor for any social media.
 With the rise of the importance in social media and the impact it can have on day to day communications, crisis control and outreach planning, it can be challenging to tell accurate analytical stories that miss such an important part of the overall conversation.

 Are you ready to see a robust media monitoring solution in action?
-Schedule a personalized demo of Cision Communications Cloud today.
+Schedule a demo of Cision Media Monitoring today.